jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-12-10.md

 Minutes:

-*
+* Last meetup was not recorded, there was no video conferencing available.
+* Ivan might revisit the app development programme for next year, with some restructuring of the topics and taking into consideration topics requested by others.
+* Ivan will speak to the video resource guys when they are back from leave.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ------------------------------------------------------------------------------